 Map by Twofortnights

-Tajikistan: Most nationalities need a visa or e-visa to enter Tajikistan.
-E-visas can be easily arranged online and are typically approved within about 2 days.
+Tajikistan: Several western nationalities can enter Tajikistan visa-free bu they will need to obtain a GBAO permit before arrival.
+E-visas can be easily arranged online and are typically approved within about 2 days if you need one to enter.
 You also need a GBAO permit to enter Tajikistan at the Qolma Pass and travel within the GBAO region.

 Apply for your GBAO permit when applying for your visa or e-visa.
 E-visas are $50 and GBAO permits are $20.
 Traditional tourist visa and GBAO permit prices can vary by nationality, so check with your embassy or consulate for prices.